jm-merchan/DB_demo/README.md

 # Securing DB Access MGMT with HashiCorp Boundary

+#### Prerequisites

+* Terraform, Vault and Boundary CLI installed on your environment.

-## 1. Building Vault and Boundary clusters in HCP and RDS instance
+## 1. Building Vault and Boundary clusters in HCP and Database (RDS and DocumentDB) instances

 The **Plataform** directory contains:

 * The code to build a Vault and Boundary cluster in HCP together with a VPC in your AWS account.
 * That VPC gets connected to HCP (where Vault is deployed) by means of a VPC peering with an HVN.
 * The VPC contains a Public and Private Subnet.
-In the private subnet we are deploying an RDS instance with a PostgreSQL engine (the database will be configured in a second steps)
+In the private subnet we are deploying an RDS instance with a PostgreSQL engine (the database will be configured in a second steps) and DocumentDB cluster
 * After deploying the infrastructure we set a number of environmental variables that are required for the upcoming deployments.
 * Finally, we authenticate with Boundary using the credentials we have defined within the `terraform.tfvars` file.
-Vault cluster is configured to send logs to Datadog.
+Vault cluster is configured to send logs to Datadog (simply comment the stanzas to avoid this).

 ```bash
 <export AWS Creds>